OpenTokenizedAssetStandard/.github/profile/README.md

 - **Technical writers** — documentation, whitepaper drafting, specification writing
 - **Reviewers** — feedback on drafts, research reports, and prototypes at any stage

 All contributions require a signed [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
-See our [documentation](https://lf-decentralized-trust-labs.github.io/labs/approved/otas.html) for details.

 ## OTAS Community Meetings
 - The OTAS Community Meetings occur monthly on Tuesdays at the following times: 8-8:30amPT / 11-11:30am ET / 17-17:30 CET.